 Brian Palmquist is a guest writer for CityHallWatch.
 He is a Vancouver-based architect, building envelope and building code consultant and LEED Accredited Professional (the first green building system).
 Currently semi-retired, he is not beholden to any client or City Hall.

-He has started this series of “City Conversations No One Else is Having” to mix real discussion with research and observations based on a career spanning over four decades and including the planning, design and construction of almost every type and scale of project.
+He started a series of “City Conversations No One Else is Having” to mix real discussion with research and observations based on a career spanning over four decades and including the planning, design and construction of almost every type and scale of project.
 Below is a list of previous and upcoming articles.
+Now he’s expanding his format beyond those conversations.

 He is a registered Architect, was the Managing Architect for the Concord Pacific Place development and the first two phases of Coal Harbour, has personally designed more than 1,000 social housing and co-op housing units and consulted on many thousands more.
 He first proposed the laneway-housing concept, and managed the community-planning design team for the North Shore of False Creek.
 From 1998 to 2000 he served on the City of Vancouver’s “Community and Industry Advisory Panel for Rezoning, Permitting and Inspection,” a panel of community and industry representatives, convened at City Council’s direction to suggest how to improve City Hall’s development processes.
 He resigned after 18 months because not a single recommendation of the panel was accepted by City staff.
 Other representatives also resigned and nothing came of the initiative.